Terasology/TutorialWorldGeneration/docs/tutorial/02_Facet-Production.md

 The key part of this skeleton is the annotation - without it, the world builder will not know how to organize facet providers together.

-Now let's reimplement our existing rasterizer data - but lets make it a little more interesting and define our surface as being located y=10, because danger happens at y=10! :P
+Now let's reimplement our existing rasterizer data - but let's make it a little more interesting and define our surface as being located at y=10, because danger happens at y=10! :P

 ```java
 @Override